metalbear-co/mirrord.dev/content/docs/using-mirrord/sessions.md

 ## Overview

-Whenever a user starts mirrord installed as part of mirrord for teams, the Operator assigns a session to this user, until they stop running mirrord, at which point the session is closed in the Operator automatically.
+Whenever a user starts mirrord on a cluster where mirrord for Teams is installed, the Operator assigns a session to this user, until they stop running mirrord, at which point the session is closed in the Operator automatically.